Updated January 17, 2020

 Similarly, microwave popcorn brands do the same.

-They include ingredients such as oil and salt, but may also contain artificial ingredients, trans fats, and sodium.
+They include ingredients such as oil and salt, but may also contain artificial ingredients, like flavorings, and trans fats, and sodium.

-I set out to find the healthiest microwave popcorn based on a review of 9 microwave popcorn brands in the grocery store.
+I set out to find healthy options based on a review of 9 microwave popcorn brands in the grocery store.

-You want them to cover your child’s appetite until the next meal.
-This is why it’s a good idea to lay out an eating schedule.
+You want all snacks to cover your child’s appetite until the next meal.
+This is why it’s a good idea to be strategic with snacks.
+In the case of popcorn, it’s a good idea to add a serving of fruit or cheese to make it more filling.

-What to Look For in a Microwave Popcorn
+What to Look For in a Healthy Microwave Popcorn

 Before we dig in, you need to understand what you’re looking for in a healthy popcorn.